Macavitycode/qolmod/README.md

     - [ ] Graves
         - Basic graves on death with a timer, possibly with a boss battle
         - Inspiration: FireBall1725's Graves
+    - [ ] Ore finder
+        - Custom glasses or something similar in place of helmet to make finding ores easier
+        - Inspiration: -

 - Client side components: